j2store/userguide/australia_post_shipping_plugin.md

 ##### API Key
 This is your Australia post API key.
 It will be given to you once you create an Australia Post account.

+##### Handling Cost
+If a handling cost is applicable for the shipping, you can enter the cost directly in this field.

 ##### Show Delivery Time
 If you want to show the Date/Time of delivery in checkout page, you can set this option to **Yes**

+##### Minimum Subtotal required
+If a minium quantity is required to avail this shipping method, you can set it here.

+##### Maximum Subtotal required
+If there is a limit in the quantity to use this method, set it here.

 ##### Tax Profile
 If the shipping cost is also taxable, you can select a tax profile here.